runemadsen/runemadsen-2012/writings/printing-code/notes.md

 Use “Simulate” chapter in Form and Code: Swarms, Genetic Algorithms, particles, so on.
 Find examples from graphic design that shows movement.
+Dan Shiffman has a whole class on this, but go through some physics libraries (toxilibs?)

 Class: 3D
 ----------------------